 Most of the time, there is NOTHING wrong with boys who start puberty late, says Erica Eugster, MD, an Indianapolis doctor who treats hormone issues in kids and teens.
 Here's what she wants you to know:

-It might run in your family.
-Most of the time, if a guy is a late bloomer, his mom or dad was, too (or maybe they both were).
+- It might run in your family.
+Most of the time, if guys are a late bloomer, their mom or dad were, too (or maybe they both were).
 Ask your parents if they remember when it happened.
 Chances are, they can relate.

 Until your body finally gets going, here’s how to not feel left behind in the meantime.